lsmacedo/rdm/README.md

 Although `RDM` is not yet available for general use, it's already possible to test it with dataset files and HTTP requests.
 The required steps are described below:

-1. Go to the directory of one of the example `RDM` projects, `cd examples/<project name>`
-2. Replace the database connection string in `output.database.url` with your database info.
+1. Create a new project by running `yarn rdm-init`
+2. Update the contents of the generated `rdm.json` file
+3. `cd` to the project directory
-3. Execute the data transfer with `yarn rdm`
+4. Execute the data transfer with `yarn rdm-apply`

 # RDM File